Tisci with his models. Lea is on the far left.

 The truth will set you free... from work

 So is Lea T. modeling for Givenchy a gimmick or a breakthrough?
 To break down walls, one has to do something which hasn't been done before or to do it in a way wholly unique from the way it's been previously done.
 I can't say Tisci's campaign does either.
 She clearly has many predecessors.
-There is little question the photos of Tisci's work, on some level, play with the idea of "spot the tranny" and androgyny vs. binary, which has some element of exploitation (but might also be called exploration).
+There is little question the photos of Tisci's work, on some level, play with the idea of "spot the tranny" and androgyny vs. binary, which has some element of exploitation—but could also be thought of as exploration.
 A real breakthrough would be Tisci using Lea and not doing PR about employing a trans woman for a model.
 Perhaps, understandably, neither Tisci, Lea or Givenchy wanted any future "trans panic-style" unmasking and sleazy publicity should her past be revealed.
 I wish both her and the campaign well, but hope both society and the fashion industry can get past the need to view this as an experiment in gender, or a way to get publicity and more about getting the right person with the right look (another issue) for the clothes.